The Desert of Tabernas

 And because the desert is home to zillions of insects, there are many bird species.
 It’s a haven for bird-watchers … A striking beauty is the Bee-eater.
 Other than the name may suggest, it also has wasps, dragonflies and cicadas on its daily menu.
 Just look at the picture!
 Isn’t it gorgeous?
 After the breeding season, we’ve got so many of them in our region – I could watch them all day.

-But when Cristina pulls out her iPad at the latest, it’s time for another highlight: an introduction into film history.
+But when Cristina pulls out her iPad at the latest, it’s time for another highlight: an introduction to film history.
 Not only the desert, but the entire province of Almeria is one large film location.
-In the 1960s and 1970s, Sergio Leone (director) and Ennio Morricone (film music) and team made lots of Spaghetti Western movies in Tabernas.
+In the 1960s and 1970s, Sergio Leone (director) and Ennio Morricone (film music) team made lots of Spaghetti Western movies in Tabernas.
 The three Western villages, that can still be visited today, also date back to this period.
-It is here, in the Wild West of Tabernas, that Clint Eastwood started his career, after Charles Bronson had become too expensive for the Dollars Trilogy.
+It is here, in the Wild West of Tabernas, that Clint Eastwood started his career after Charles Bronson had become too expensive for the Dollars Trilogy.
 And you always have the tune of “Once Upon a Time in the West” stuck in your head 🙂

-This is where Cristina’s job ends, and we address ourselves to “Western”.
+This is where Cristina’s job ends, and we address ourselves as “Western”.
 Just one more thing: Since very recently, Malcaminos also offer a Tabernas Desert Horse Riding Tour.
 So, if you’d like to get that proper Cowboy-feeling, you can do the Desert Tour on horseback.

 Fancy a little anecdote about the film hotspot Tabernas Hollywood?